casper-network/docs/source/docs/casper/operators/aws-nodes/6-open-vpn.md

 :::note

 All default options are secure; you can select the default by pressing enter unless you wish to change any of them.
-We recommend changing the default setting allowing password alteration for the `openvpn` user.
+We recommend changing the default setting to allow password alteration for the `openvpn` user.
 Please use a secure password.

 :::